margauxlep/project-clezemath/index.md

 <h1 style="color: #990000;">Who speaks the most about guns?</h1>

-> Shocking that The Times believes a known or suspected terrorist should be able to legally purchase firearms and explosives.
-(Dianne Feinstein)
-> I'm a strong Second Amendment supporter as well, but I believe in responsible gun ownership (Charles Brunner)!
+> I'm a strong Second Amendment supporter as well, but I believe in responsible gun ownership (Charles Brunner)